apache/calcite/site/_docs/reference.md

 The 'C' (compatibility) column contains value
 'm' for MySQL ('fun=mysql' in the connect string),
-'o' for Oracle ('fun=oracle' in the connect string).
+'o' for Oracle ('fun=oracle' in the connect string), 'p' for PostgreSQL ('fun=postgresql' in the connect string).

 One operator name may correspond to multiple SQL dialects, but with different semantics.